Skip to content

 What is a Prop Bet?

 By definition, props (short for propositions) are any markets available to bet on that aren’t directly tied to the outcome of the game.
 It’s a broad definition that covers various betting types, which are usually categorized into player props, team props, and game props.
-Because of their range, the betting markets for props and how players engage with them can range widely across sportsbooks.
+Because of their range, the legal sports betting markets for props and how players engage with them can range widely across sportsbooks.

 Rise of Prop Betting